-- 1. Work to identify an immediate need that can be met quickly (e.g. food provision, ESL classes, affordable child care), building trust and providing the family with an incentive to engage in care planning. - 2.
-Case Managers will use a non-judgmental, supportive approach, and will be assigned to families according to their cultural, geographical and language needs.
+1. Work to identify an immediate need that can be met quickly (e.g. food provision, ESL classes, affordable child care), building trust and providing the family with an incentive to engage in service case planning.

+2. Community Workers will use a non-judgmental, supportive approach, and will be assigned to families according to their cultural, geographical and language needs.
 Families will have the option of meeting in their home, at Family Resource Centers (FRC), at other community service locations, or any other location that feels safe and comfortable to the family

-During the initial assessment phase, the Case Manager will administer the Family Assessment Form (FAF), use strength-based questions and conversations, and collect information about the family's needs and resources.
+During the initial assessment phase, the Case Manager will administer the Family Assessment Screening Tool (FAST), use strength-based questions and conversations, and collect information about the family's needs and resources.
 In Path 2 cases, the Case Manager will accompany a Children and Family Services (CFS) Social Worker, proceeding with family assessment if the case is judged to be low-risk.

-Family-Centered Care Planning
+Family-Centered Case Planning

-Creating an effective care plan requires the active participation of the family, as well as their network of relatives, community members and service providers who have a stake in the family's success.
+Creating an effective case plan requires the active participation of the family, as well as their network of relatives, community members and service providers who have a stake in the family's success.
 Engaging them in their own service planning is key to a successful outcome.
 Contractor will also use the 41 Developmental Assets for young children and youth as an underpinning of the strength-based approach with families and children.

-The Case Manager will work closely with Family Self Sufficiency Teams (FSSTs) and/or plug into other plans that may already be in place for the family.
-ETO system records will be maintained and updated accurately.
+The Case Manager will develop and/or plug into other plans that may already be in place for the family.
+The secure, web-based system records will be maintained and updated accurately.
 Using participatory approaches, find flexible ways to: